IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_origin_pool.rst

     (Required for new resource) List of regions

+  enabled (True, bool, None)
+    (Required for new resource) Boolean value set to true if cis origin pool needs to be enabled

   cis_id (True, str, None)
     (Required for new resource) CIS instance crn

+  name (True, str, None)
+    (Required for new resource) name

   minimum_origins (False, int, 1)